Videogame accessibility database

 If the game is capable of handling all mouse, keyboard, and gamepad input at the same time.
 This is normally used for controlling the camera with mouse while controlling the character movement with a gamepad thumbstick.

-Most game engines support fusion input with no issue, but some other fail because the game must be either in "pc mode" or in "console mode" (awful idea), or because the game UI glitches and makes the game to stutter.
+Most game engines support mixed input with no issue, but some other fail because the game must be either in "pc mode" or in "console mode" (awful idea), or because the game UI glitches and makes the game to stutter.

 Mouse raw input